26 Places in India That Look Like Their Foreign Travel Twins

 L1: Phi Phi Islands, Thailand

-L2: Lakshwadeep islands – Maldives
+L2: Lakshwadeep Islands – Maldives

 Although Andaman islands have transformed into a tourist destination by the enterprising locals, Lakshadweep islands in India are still away from the limelight.
 It may lack tourist facilities, but the nature at these islands is equally beautiful.
 And why would you need touristy hotels, when you can stay at the local homestays, and learn their way of life?